ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

 > The down-party can read the claims from the up-party.
 It is possible to add the access_token claim to include the Azure AD access token as a claim in the issued access token.

 ## Configure multitenant

+This chapter describes how to configure a Azure AD multitenant connection with OpenID Connect Authorization Code flow and PKCE.

 The multitenant configuration differs slightly form the single tenant configuration.